Characteristic Decomposition for Relativistic Numerical Simulations: II. Magnetohydrodynamics: Nonconservative Formulation of Magnetohydrodynamics

 Next, set

 Substitute this expression into Eq.\ \eqref{eq:invfirst} and choose the coefficients to zero the expression.
 However, \emph{do not try to zero the terms proportional to} $u^a$.
-It is not possible to do so and simultaneously zero all the other terms.
+You will find that it is not possible to do so and simultaneously zero all the other terms.
 Instead, use the corresponding coefficients to help zero the remaining terms.
-As we will see, the reason this procedure works is that $A^a n_a$ in \eqref{eq:ltrans} below is automatically zero when multiplied on the right by any term proportional to the 4-velocity.
+We will explain at the end of this subsection why this procedure works.

 Proceeding in this way, we find